 Welcome Orientation Webinar Registration Links

-All students who will arrive at their host institutions for Fall 2014 academic and long terms English programs are required to attend a Welcome Webinar on Thursday, August 21st or Friday, August 22nd.
-Please register for one of the times listed below.
-Space in each session is limited to the first 1,000 registrants.
+All students who will arrive at their host institutions for Fall 2014 academic and long terms English programs were required to attend a Welcome Webinar in August 2014.
+The slides for the presentation are available below:

 Pre-Departure Orientation Webinar Registration Links